Fault Injection Simulator (FIS)

 }

-This configuration will result in a 100% failure rate for KMS ListKeys
+This configuration will result in EC2 StopInstances

-Note that the settings pertaining to stopConditions
+Settings pertaining to stopConditions

 and roleArn

-hold no significance for LocalStack’s FIS emulation.
+hold no significance for in LocalStack FIS emulation.

 Nonetheless, they are obligatory fields according to AWS specifications and must be included.